Belay glasses

-Belay glasses are eyeglasses with prismatic lenses that are used by belayers in rock climbing to avoid the neck strain commonly associated with belaying.
+Belay glasses are eyeglasses with prismatic lenses that are used by belayers in rock climbing to avoid the neck strain associated with belaying.

+Description

 Belaying involves a person standing on a stable platform below a rock climber controlling the tension and friction of the climber's rope.
 Since this activity requires craning one's neck to look up at the climber, a common malady named "belayer's neck" can occur.
 The prismatic lenses of the belay glasses are arranged so as to bend light from above through total internal reflection into the observer's eye, allowing the belayer to observe the climber while maintaining a comfortable head/neck position.

 The design based on the eyeglasses frame provides for a split field of vision: